effieklimi/pgspilot/README.md

 - Then, delete everything inside the `pca_model` folder
 - Re-run the setup script with `bash scripts/run_setup.sh`.
 This should re-run the PCA
 - This might take some time to run
-- I have already configured the `scripts/pipeline/setup.sh` script (the "setup" pipeline orchestrator) to run with 12 principal components next time by configuring the flag: `--pcs 12`
+- I have already configured `scripts/pipeline/setup.sh` (the "project setup" script) to run with 12 principal components next time by default by passing it the flag: `--pcs 12`
 - PGS IDs will need to be re-run after the PCA is re-run.
 Delete all old PGS-related directories in `/pgs/weights`, and re-run the `bash scripts/run_add_pgs.sh <PGS_ID>`

 The new PCA will need to be inspected after it finishes running.
 Let me know at this stage, I will inspect it for you.
 If any changes would be needed, they would most likely be using 10 principal components instead of 12.